HW-PlayersPatch/Development/Props/Change List.md

 - Accuracy reduction abilities are now painted orange in the tactical overlay

 #### Resource Collectors
-- b9:?
-Build Time 50->45sec -10%
+- Build Time 50->45sec -10% (to balance vs hw2)
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)
-- b9:?
-Speed 110->206 +87% (closer to hw1c)
+- Speed 110->206 +87% (closer to hw1c)
-- b9:?
-Resource capacity 500->300 -40% (Harvesting has been adjusted for the speed change.
+- Resource capacity 500->300 -40% (Harvesting has been adjusted for the speed change.
 Harvesting for all four races is within 1% of each other.)
 	- Minor: Harvesting is also now better balanced on maps with different RU layouts.
 - Kamakazi damage 80%->60% -25% (to prevent instantly killing other collectors)